Learn / practitioner

 A few patterns worth flagging because they show up often:

 • “Vendor X has the best EDR in Gartner’s quadrant.”
 Maybe.
-But if the EDR doesn’t integrate cleanly with your RMM and MDM, the operational cost of running it standalone wipes out the marginal protection benefit.
-The Magic Quadrant is great for product-category research; it’s not a procurement strategy.
+But if the EDR fails to integrate cleanly with your RMM and MDM, the operational cost of running it standalone wipes out the marginal protection benefit.
+The Magic Quadrant is great for product-category research; it falls short as a procurement strategy.

 • “All-in-one” suites that do RMM + EDR + MDM in one console.
 Possibly fine.
 The risk is that a single-vendor lock-in tightens your future negotiating position.
 Worth weighing against the operational simplicity gain.

 • “My nephew’s company sells a great new platform.”
-Endpoint security is not the place to take a flier on a unproven product.
+Endpoint security is a poor place to take a flier on an unproven product.
 The pain of switching off a working stack is much smaller than the pain of recovering from an incident your unproven product missed.

 How to know if you got it right